Poopymann/Poopymann/README.md

 - 👋 Hi, I’m @Poopymann
-- 👀 I’m interested in learing and coding
+- 👀 I’m interested in learning and coding
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on anything you feel you need help with we can learn more together.
 Im always open to projects
 - 📫 How to reach me hitme up on Github